-(i) These reflect SC Board meetings and strategic planning sessions which SU Board Unrecture ער עובעים ער שניים. (ii) Directors attended additional 'Other' meetings and events, such as the spring information meeting, joint education sessions with AC, new board member orientation, ad hoc meetings of special committees and attendance at committee meetings of which they are not members.
+(i) These reflect SC Board meetings and strategic planning sessions which SC Board unections were expected to the strategic planning sessions which as the spring information meeting, joint education sessions with AC, new board member orientation, ad hoc meetings of which they are not members.

+Special committees and attendance at committee meetings of which they are not members.